| Posted By |

 EverlovingEv

-Re: "OFFICIAL" LIW NW RECIPE SUBMISSIONS FOR COOKBOOK
+Re: 'OFFICIAL' LIW NW RECIPE SUBMISSIONS FOR COOKBOOK

-French Onion Soup Recipe courtesy Paula Deen
+French Onion Soup Recipecourtesy Paula Deen

 *I served this to DH in those little white 7oz baking ramekins b/c I didn't have any ovenproof bowls and I think DH ate about 8-10 of those cups.

-What to do: 1) Saute onions and garlic in oil over low heat until tender and golden yellow.
+1) Saute onions and garlic in oil over low heat until tender and golden yellow.

 2) Sprinkle flour over onions, cook a few minutes more, browning the flour well.